itzikmoalem/EmojDigger-Stage-Editor/README.md

 With this project, you can edit stages to "EmojDigger" game project.
 Created with SFML library.

-I and my partner worte 4 classes
+Me and my partner worte 4 classes
 (CPP + Header files) :

 <b>Rectangle</b> - The base class for Board and Menu classes.